martins-jean/Design-a-NoSQL-Database-in-AWS/README.md

-# Design a NoSQL database in AWS
+# Query performance improvements in a NoSQL database in AWS

 ## Contextual overview